mhardcastle/ddf-pipeline/README.md

 * Copy a suitable config file, e.g. `tier1.cfg`, amending the paths suitably.
 * Run the pipeline.

+At Herts the script `run_pipeline.py` will accomplish all of this, but needs modifying on a per-user, per-system basis to use the right directories and start the pipeline run batch job.

 ## quality pipeline

 Once the pipeline has run you can use `quality_pipeline.py` to get